dayton-outar/smpl/README.md

 1. Compilers: Principles, Techniques and Tools by Alfred V. Aho, Ravi Sethi and Jeffrey D. Ullman
 2. Compiler Design in C by Allen I. Hobub
 3. flex &amp; bison by John Levine
+4. Ant: The Definitive Guide by Steve Holzner